openhab/openhab-docs/_addons_bindings/lgtvserial/readme.md

 ---
 id: lgtvserial
-label: LG TV control using serial protocol
+label: LG TV Serial
-title: LG TV control using serial protocol - Bindings
+title: LG TV Serial - Bindings
 type: binding
 description: "This binding can send some commands typically used by LG LCD TVs (and some used by projectors)."
 since: 3x